 Share your post on social media

-You can get backlinks by sharing your post for roundups, emailing other bloggers and suggesting your post as a resource for one of their posts, or just share epic content that other bloggers won’t be able to resist linking to.
+You can get backlinks on other websites by sharing your post for roundups, emailing other bloggers and suggesting your post as a resource for one of their posts, responding to HARO requests, or just share epic content that other bloggers won’t be able to resist linking to.

 There’s a whole science to getting backlinks, and it’s arguably the most effective way to move your ranks up in Google.